Brian Whitman: Later years: 2005–present

-Whitman formerly co-hosted The Conway and Whitman Show on KLSX in Los Angeles, California, with Tim Conway Jr. from 2005 to 2008.
+Whitman co-hosted The Conway and Whitman Show on KLSX in Los Angeles, California, with Tim Conway Jr. from 2005 to 2008.
 Whitman also hosted a weekday morning webcast on Rick Dees Entertainment's allnumber1hits.com in 2009.

 Brian Whitman was a featured contributor to Glenn Beck's radio and television programs.
 When he appeared as Glenn Beck's very first guest on Glenn's first TV show on cable news, Brian said he was proud and honored to be asked.
 Beck and Whitman had been friends for fifteen years and Beck wanted Whitman to be his first guest.
 On the air Whitman quipped, "So, I'm guessing The Pope wasn't available tonight?"
 Brian also served as the regular fill-in host on Beck's nationally syndicated radio program for years.

 Brian was the first former KLSX-Los Angeles personality to launch a podcast, which he hosted solo in 2009.
 He has quipped that he is "The Podcast Pioneer" and suggests, perhaps tongue-in-cheek, that he contributed greatly to the avalanche of podcasts that followed his, so many of which were influenced by the dominant era of KLSX FM Talk.
 He went on to do a podcast show with his former radio partner Tim Conway Jr., but Tim left to pursue conventional radio positions at KFI 640AM.

 While Brian's success in media is overwhelmingly due to his comedic talents, Whitman has also talked openly on his radio programs, as well as podcasts, about deeply personal issues ranging from the untimely passing of his parents only weeks apart to struggles with depression and dependence on medication that he has dealt with in a very public way.